 - honor your company or organization’s vision for your private event, and

 - delight everyone at the table.

-Whether you are looking to host a simple cocktail party at our bar, or an elaborate Christmas or holiday party, LINCOLN has the delicious food and beautiful venue your staff will remember for years to come.
+Whether you are looking to host a simple cocktail party at our bar, a business luncheon for your team, a Christmas or holiday party or even a wedding rehearsal dinner or reception, LINCOLN has the delicious food and beautiful venue your staff and guests will remember for years to come.